LeeKyoungIl/react-native-image-converter/README.md

  - type : string
  - description : The absolute path of the edited file.
 (URI)

+#### base64String
+ - type : string
+ - description : base64 encoded text data.

+## setting the module to the project.

 ### ios
  - In the Xcode, in the project navigator and right click `Libraries` -> Add Files to `your project name`
  - Go to `node_modules` -> `react-native-image-converter` and add `RNImageConverter.xcodeproj`